 Ingestion methods and pipelines

 Data flows in through real-time event streaming or batch processing.
-Real-time is often preferred because it provides up-to-the-minute visibility.
-The pipeline must also handle late-arriving data—usage that happened yesterday but wasn't reported until today.
+Real-time is often preferred because it provides up-to-the-minute visibility — your finance team can see consumption trends as they develop, not after the billing cycle closes.
+The pipeline must also handle late-arriving data — usage that happened yesterday but wasn't reported until today — without double-counting or creating reconciliation gaps.
+For high-volume products, this means processing millions of events per hour with deduplication logic that scales.

 Real-time visibility and alerts

 You can't wait until month-end to see usage totals.
-Real-time dashboards show consumption trends as they happen, letting you spot churning customers or accounts approaching credit limits.
+Real-time dashboards show consumption trends as they happen, letting you spot accounts approaching credit limits, identify churning customers before they leave, and flag contracts where actual usage is tracking well below committed spend — a leading indicator that the next renewal conversation will be difficult.

 Anomaly detection and controls